 Can you freeze it?
 Absolutely!
 Spread the puree flat in a freezer-safe Ziplock bag (or in ice cube trays) and freeze it for up to 6 months, though it’s best within the first 3.
 You can cook it from frozen or allow it to thaw in the refrigerator/on the counter first.

 Canning tomato puree is the best way to capture the sunny in-season flavor to enjoy all year.

-- First, add 1 tablespoon of bottled lemon juice or ¼ teaspoon citric acid to the bottom of each (sterilized and warm) pint jar.
+- First, add 1 Tbsp of bottled lemon juice or ¼ tsp citric acid to the bottom of each (sterilized and warm) pint jar.
 This is important to ensure the pH level is acidic enough for safe canning.

 - Ladle or pour the heated puree (heat to just below boiling level) into sterilized jars, leaving ½-inch (1 cm) headspace, tapping them against the counter to remove any air bubbles.

 To heat the jars, leave them in the canner while bringing the water to an almost boil.